scp756-221/course-site/docs/a2/page.md

 2. URL Of your GitHub repo "Created-in-git"

 3. Screen-capture of a terminal session with the git commit that correct the problem.
 You can use `git log` to retrieve the history.
+(Do this on the host side.)

-4. URL of the line of code with the fix in your Github repo's copy of `c756-exer/s2/standalone/app-a2.py`.
+4. URL of the line of code with the fix in your Github repo's copy of `s2/standalone/app-a2.py`.
 Navigate to your repo inside Github and locate the file/line.
 Click on the line number and select "Copy permalink".
 ![AWS Image](https://github.com/scp756-221/course-site/blob/main/docs/a1/github-permalink.png?raw=true)

-5. What are some potential difficulties or obstacles for building the service?
+5. What are some potential difficulties or obstacles for building the service in your EC2 instance?
 What potential solutions can you offer for handling these?

 Submit the file to [Assignment 2](https://coursys.sfu.ca/2022sp-cmpt-756-g1/+a2/) in CourSys.